Wackelzahn/RPI_VenusOS_Carrier/README.md

 **finish**
 <br>

+## Venus OS Firmware update

+>[!Note]
+> All files are deleted after a Firmware update of Venus OS, except the ones on `/data`.
+> Also the `root` PW is being reset!
+It is therfore recommended to install ssh keys (which will be retained) for authentication and access to your Venus machine.

+### Steps to be done after FW update to regain all functionality of the RpiVenusCarrier
+1)	In the Venus OS GUI go to "Settings", "General", "Access Level" and (press long time right arrow) enter "Superuser"
+2)	Set root (Superuser) Password! (again..)
+4) Run the setup script (again..)
+    ```
+    /data/RpiVenusCarrier/RpiVenusCarrierSetup.sh
+    ```
+5) Rpi will reboot and all settings are retained.
+**finish**
+  ##
 <br>

 > [!NOTE]
 > The RpiVenusCarrier has been tested with an old single can version of the HW carrier board hw3.9, temporarily soldered a second Waveshare RS485 CAN HAT to SPI1-0.
 See here [Back...](Pictures/Test_Carrier_back.jpg).